alex65536/sofcheck/DESIGN.md

 It's required to document all the methods in the public API, if it's not entirely clear from their signature what they do.
 There is no strict form of how this documentation must be written.
 Note that the following things must be taken into account when writing documentation:
-- behaviour in exceptional cases or invalid data: is it a spanic, error code or the behaviour is undefined?
+- behaviour in exceptional cases or invalid data: is it a panic, error code or the behaviour is undefined?
 By default, it's supposed that you will pass valid parameters into functions, but better be explicit
 - which parameter values considered valid for a function, and which ones considered invalid